 No horseplay in the building.

 E. No gum, or toothpicks allowed at school.
-Soda and candy purchased during the
+Snacks during the afternoon

-afternoon recess and must be kept in the bench area.
-Treats given by the teacher
+recess and must be kept in the bench area.

 K. Do not pick up or throw gravel.

-with state law, the Akin Community Consolidated School District #91 has adopted an Integrated Pest Management Policy.
-The
+accordance with state law, the Akin Community Consolidated School District #91 has adopted an Integrated Pest Management

-district uses pesticides to keep its buildings and grounds free from insects, rodents, weeds, and other unwanted pests.
-These
+Policy.
+The district uses pesticides to keep its buildings and grounds free from insects, rodents, weeds, and other unwanted

-pesticides are applied by licensed contractor or employees at times when students are not present.
-Please contact the building
+pests.
+These pesticides are applied by licensed contractor or employees at times when students are not present.
+Please contact

 INTERNET – TERMS AND CONDITIONS OF ACCEPTABLE USE